subquery/documentation/docs/indexer/quickstart/quickstart_chains/kaia.md

-# Klaytn Quick Start
+# Kaia Quick Start

-The goal of this quick start guide is to index all transfers and approval events from the [Orbit ETH](https://scope.klaytn.com/token/0x34d21b1e550d73cee41151c77f3c73359527a396) on [Klaytn](https://scope.klaytn.com) Network .
+The goal of this quick start guide is to index all transfers and approval events from the [Orbit ETH](https://kaiascan.io/token/0x34d21b1e550d73cee41151c77f3c73359527a396) on [Kaia](https://kaiascan.io) Network .

 <!-- @include: ../snippets/evm-quickstart-reference.md -->

-Please initialise an a Klaytn project.
+Please initialise a Kaia project.

 ::: tip Note
 The final code of this project can be found [here](https://github.com/subquery/ethereum-subql-starter/blob/main/Klaytn/klaytn-starter).

-We use Ethereum packages, runtimes, and handlers (e.g. `@subql/node-ethereum`, `ethereum/Runtime`, and `ethereum/*Hander`) for Klaytn Network.
-Since Klaytn is an EVM-compatible layer-1, we can use the core Ethereum framework to index it.
+We use Ethereum packages, runtimes, and handlers (e.g. `@subql/node-ethereum`, `ethereum/Runtime`, and `ethereum/*Hander`) for Kaia Network.
+Since Kaia is an EVM-compatible layer-1, we can use the core Ethereum framework to index it.
 :::

 <!-- @include: ../snippets/evm-manifest-intro.md#level2 -->

-As we are indexing all transfers and approvals from the Orbit ETH contract on Klaytn network, the first step is to import the contract abi definition which can be obtained from from any standard [ERC-20 contract](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/).
+As we are indexing all transfers and approvals from the Orbit ETH contract on Kaia network, the first step is to import the contract abi definition which can be obtained from from any standard [ERC-20 contract](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/).
 Copy the entire contract ABI and save it as a file called `erc20.abi.json` in the `/abis` directory.

 **Update the `datasources` section as follows:**